 Solvent is a modern web-based web application development platform.
 It combines traditional IDE features with an innovative middle-ware layer that makes building web applications simple and fun.
 Solvent is built atop the Java platform and the diagram below shows how it fits into the Java stack.

-A crud construct is made of the the following components:
+An executable construct is made of the the following components:

 Pre Execution handlers